zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

 , in condition `user == auth()`, `user` refers to the `user` field in model `Membership`, because the collection `members` is resolved to `Membership` model.

-Also, collection predicates can be nested to express complex condition involving multi-level relation lookup.
+Also, collection predicates can be nested to express complex conditions involving multi-level relation lookup.
 E.g.:

 ```prisma
     @@allow('read', membership?[space.members?[user == auth()]])